Can an IT operations team be the catalyst for enterprise transformation?

 - Core (centre): Product team activities that deliver direct value to customers.

 DevOps—and pretty much any approach that increases your velocity—requires a decentralised, bottom-up approach.
 Are you personally ready to relinquish some control?
 Is your team ready to embrace their empowerment and figure out how to work through issues without you?

 Agile is more than Post-its and standup meetings.
 To support your customers better, you’ll need to understand the Agile development methodology.
 Don’t worry so much about the trappings of sprints and standup meetings until you need to—but truly understand and embrace the principles in the Agile manifesto.

 I know, another management buzzword.
-But when you truly understand DevOps, you’ll realize it means something special—aligning people, process and technology around the right goals that make you nimble and quick (and able to jump over the candlestick).
-Better yet, jump over the would-be Amazons out to disrupt your business.
+But when you truly understand DevOps, you’ll realise it means something special—aligning people, process and technology around the right goals that make you nimble and quick (and able to jump over the candlestick).

 What does this mean in practical terms?
 The grey ring in my illustration—continuous compliance, improvement, learning, infrastructure and analytics, plus Agile planning, represent the core tech platform and processes you’ll need to align your goals and teams around.
 This will probably mean restructuring your teams and building the culture and rhythm to keep them working toward the same goals with the same context.